slevithan/regex/README.md

 > The documentation below assumes these features are available.

-- Always-on flag `n` ("no auto capture" mode) improves the readability and efficiency of your regexes.
+- Always-on flag <kbd>n</kbd> ("no auto capture" mode) improves the readability and efficiency of your regexes.
 - When interpolating regex instances, numbered backreferences within them are adjusted to work within the overall pattern.

 **Coming in v1.1+:**